pb3lab/AI4PD_2025/notebooks/protflow_riffdiff/README.md

 -ProtFlow_tutorial_RiffDiff.ipynb to create an artificial motif library for enzyme design

--ProtFlow_tutorial_binderdesign.ipynb to run the first cycle of a binder design pipeline using RFdiffusion, ProteinMPNN and Boltz-2, ProtFlow_tutorial_binderdesign_premade_env.ipynb is the same but much faster in setting up the needed tools but you have to provide the environments (contact horst.lechner@tugraz.at to get access to them and provide a gmail adress)
+-ProtFlow_tutorial_binderdesign.ipynb to run the first cycle of a binder design pipeline using RFdiffusion, ProteinMPNN and Boltz-2, ProtFlow_tutorial_binderdesign_premade_env.ipynb is the same but much faster in setting up the needed tools, but you have to provide the environments (contact horst.lechner@tugraz.at to get access to them and provide a gmail adress)